matthewdowney/TogglPy/README.md

 #This fork:
 Includes an example script, run.py, which you can either use as-is or as a starter for your own command line Toggl time reporting app.
-Make sure to set your API key, workspace ID and user agent at the top of the script before running it.
+Make sure to set your API key, workspace ID and user agent to the credentials.py file first.

 ##Output format and example output: